shanhaiying/megua/doc/source/userguide.rst

 .. _LaTeX: http://www.tug.org
 .. _here: http://www.tug.org/begin.html

-The following is an exercise template:
+The following block is a full exercise template:

 .. code-block:: latex

-   %Summary
+   %Summary Section; Subsection; Subsubsection
    Here one can write few words, keywords about the exercise.
    For example, the subject, MSC code, and so on.

-   %Problem
+   %Problem Some Name Here
    What is the primitive of $a x + b@()$ ?

    %Answer
    The answer is $prim+C$, for $C in \mathbb{R}$.

 .. code-block:: python